 Choosing the best soundproof panels

-Once we removed the noisy laminate flooring completely, we spent time securing the chipboard flooring to the joists.
+Once we removed the noisy laminate flooring completely, we spent time securing the the new acoustic chipboard flooring to the joists.
 We then laid Acoustilay sound insulation in strips around the edge of all the rooms and then lay more Acoustilay up to them.
 This work has completely eliminated impact noise to the apartment below, meeting noise regulations.

 Manufactured entirely in the UK, Acoustilay sound insulation is 100% recyclable.
 To give Acoustilay mass, a barrier mat, manufactured from mixed and post industrial waste sources, is used, and this mat is also 100% recyclable.
 A favourite with acoustic consultants, Acoustilay can substantially reduce impact noise through concrete and timber floors.
 It is easy to cut and shape and it is quick to install.